metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

-However VPN or proxy is not recommended for all scenarios and in some cases it may be dangerous, for ex. connecting to your bank is better done directly because VPN or proxy server might as well be malicious or there could be a bad employ working at VPN server watching for traffic going over VPN.\
+However VPN or proxy is not recommended for all scenarios and in some cases it may be dangerous, for ex. connecting to your bank is better done directly because VPN or proxy server might as well be malicious or there could be a bad employee working at VPN server watching for traffic going over VPN.\
 Another downsite to using VPN or proxy is that your internet connection will be slower.

 One example where VPN is perfectly useful however is to avoid censorship, for example some sites